Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="7-script.js"></script>
   </body>
 </html>
 guillaume@ubuntu:~/0x15$
 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x15-javascript-web_jquery
 File: 7-script.js
- Done?
-Help

 8. Star Wars movies
 mandatory

-Write a JavaScript script that fetches and lists the title for all movies by using this URL: https://swapi-api.hbtn.io/api/films/?format=json
+Write a JavaScript script that fetches and lists the title for all movies by using this URL: https://swapi-api.alx-tools.com/api/films/?format=json

-All movie titles must be list in the HTML tag UL#list_movies You can't use document.querySelector to select the HTML tag You must use the JQuery API
+All movie titles must be list in the HTML tag UL#list_movies You can’t use document.querySelector to select the HTML tag You must use the JQuery API
 Please test with this HTML file in your browser:

 guillaume@ubuntu:~/0x15$ cat 8-main.html
 <!DOCTYPE html>
 <html lang="en">
   <head>